thibch/assignment-Ants-Angular/README.md

 # TestAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.5.\
+I learned Angular with this project so it might be a lit messed up on the calling/receving info with the API server.\
+There is a log in/log out that do 0 calls and is just a flipping of a boolean.\

 ## Development server